jokade/scalanative-gtk/README.md

 # scalanative-gtk
 Experimental [scala-native](https://github.com/scala-native/scala-native) bindings for [Gtk+, GLib, ...](https://www.gtk.org).

 **WARNING**: This project is in an early experimental stage.
 Most of the bindings are still missing.
-TThe API and especially the semantics for GObject access in Scala may change any time!
+The API and especially the semantics for GObject access in Scala may change any time!

 **[Documentation](https://jokade.github.io/scalanative-gtk/)**